-☑ The name of your association and Australian Business Number (ABN) (cover page and rule 2)
+• The name of your association and Australian Business Number (ABN) (cover page and rule 2) Yes we have decided on our name and registered an ABN

 While you do not need an ABN to set up an association, you do need an ABN of the appropriate type before you apply for registration with the ACNC.
 See www.acnc.gov.au/applytoregister.